lbraglia/chtp/README.md

-#Deitel &amp; Deitel - "C How To Program" - solutions to exercises
+# Deitel & Deitel - "C How To Program" - solutions to exercises

 ### Intro